slysiele/yolo/explanation.md

  2. Backend: `node:20-alpine3.21`
  3. Mongo : `mongo:8.0`

+## 2. Dockerfiles created for each container

-## 2. Git Workflow to achieve the given tasks
+## 3. Git Workflow to achieve the given tasks

 To carry out the tasks given on the assessment, the below git workflow was used: